The most extreme physical challenges available to athletes focus on endurance, strength, and the ability to persevere against dire circumstances.

 At first glance, a one-mile race shouldn’t belong in this grouping of elite fitness events.
 But when that one-mile run is combined with chugging 48 ounces of beer, the game is changed.

 The Beer Mile slogan is simple: “Four Beers, Four Laps.”
-That banal premise has somehow appealed to the nearly 100,000 people who’ve taken on the challenge and registered their times on BeerMile.com.
+That banal premise has somehow appealed to the more than 100,000 people who’ve taken on the challenge and registered their times on BeerMile.com.

-For the uninitiated, an organized Beer Mile races utilizes this basic format:
+For the uninitiated, an organized Beer Mile race utilizes this basic format:

 - Drink a 12-ounce beer